 You may also find it helpful to track the foods you eat and note the fiber content to better understand how much you’re actually eating.
-Some people struggling to eat enough fiber may want to consider taking a fiber supplement.
+Some people who find it hard to eat enough fiber may want to consider taking a fiber supplement.

 Keep in mind that everyone’s body reacts to fiber a bit differently.
-Some people with a condition known as irritable bowel syndrome (IBS) don’t tolerate fiber well.
+Some people with a condition called irritable bowel syndrome may not tolerate fiber well.

 - abdominal cramping

-Cut back on your fiber intake if you experience these symptoms and feel it’s due to your diet, not another condition like the stomach flu that has similar symptoms.
+Cut back on your fiber intake if you experience these symptoms and feel that they are the result of your diet and not another condition, like the stomach flu, that has similar symptoms.

-If you experience severe symptoms, talk to your doctor or visit an urgent care center or the hospital.
-In rare but serious cases, too much fiber can cause an intestinal (bowel) obstruction, which is a blockage that prevents contents from moving through.
+If you experience severe symptoms, consult your doctor or visit an urgent care center or the hospital.
+In rare but serious cases, consuming too much fiber can cause an intestinal (bowel) obstruction, which is a blockage that prevents contents from moving through.